 Day 4

-Start your day visiting Teotihuacan, which is an ancient Mesoamerican city located 40 kilometers (25 mi) northeast of Mexico City.
-Teotihuacan is known today as the site of many of the most architecturally significant Mesoamerican pyramids built in the pre-Columbian Americas.
-Teotihuacan was the largest city in this era.
-I recommend exploring the Teotihuacan ruins with a guide, to fully appreciate the fascinating ruins of Teotihuacan.
+Start your day visiting Teotihuacan, which is an ancient Mesoamerican city located 40 km (25 mi) northeast of Mexico City.
+Teotihuacan is recognized today as one of the most architecturally significant Mesoamerican pyramids built in the pre-Columbian Americas.
+Teotihuacan was founded around 100 BCE, though witnessed major expansion between 100 CE and 550 CE.
+At its heyday, it might have housed over 100,000 people, making it one of the ancient world's largest towns.
+To gain a better appreciation of these stunning pyramids, I recommend exploring them through a guided Teotihuacan Tour.

 This being your last day in Mexico City, spend your afternoon walking around exploring any of the charming neighborhoods.
-Wrap up your day with a nice dinner at one of the many wonderful restaurants in Roma Norte.
+End your day with a nice dinner at one of the many wonderful restaurants in Roma Norte.

 Teotihuacan |